yoavram-lab/Self-Replicating-Artificial-Neural-Networks/README.md

 ### Boaz Shvartzman and [Yoav Ram](https://www.yoavram.com)

 ## Software
-This repository contains all the necessary components for a full evolutionary experiment on SeRANN:
+This repository contains all the necessary components for a full evolutionary experiment with SeRANN (Self-Replicating Artificial Neural Networks):

+* Ribosomal autoencoder: the ribosomal autoencoder model definition and training script.
-* Synthetic SeRANN generator: in order to train the ribosomal autoencoder, a dataset of diverse SeRANN source code examples is needed.
+* Synthetic SeRANN generator: to train the ribosomal autoencoder, a dataset of diverse SeRANN source code examples is needed.
 This script generates as many examples as needed, according to a predefined transitions map.
-* Helper scripts: before the ribosomal autoencoder training, the generated SeRANN source codes must be converted to numeric tokens.
-After the training, the dataset must also be encoded to binary genotypes, so the SeRANN could train on it to replicate.
+* Helper scripts: before training the ribosomal autoencoder, the generated SeRANN source codes must be converted to numeric tokens.
+After training the ribosomal autoencoder, the dataset must be encoded to binary genotypes, so that SeRANN could train on it for their replication task.
 For both of these conversions, helper scripts are provided.
-* Ribosomal autoencoder: the ribosomal autoencoder model definition and training script.
 * Evolutionary experiment: the main part of this work.
 This module is used to run the evolutionary experiment and collect the results.
 * SeRANN evaluation: some properties of SeRANN, such as fertility and mutation rate, can be measured more accurately using multiple training and evaluation cycles.
-This script facilitates this repeated evaluation procedure.
+This script facilitates the repeated evaluation procedure.

-The components mentioned above are used for the following tasks, and in this order:
+The components mentioned above are used in the following stages, and in this order:
-1. Generate a synthetic SeRANN source codes dataset.
+1. Generate a synthetic SeRANN source code dataset.
 2. Convert the dataset source codes to numeric token sequences.
 3. Train the ribosomal autoencoder on the numeric token sequences.
 4. Use the trained ribosomal autoencoder to encode the numeric token sequences into genotype vectors.